memgraph/docs/mage/query-modules/cpp/util_module.md

 ### `md5(values)`

 Gets the string representation of every element in the input list, concatenates it into a single string, and returns the md5 hash of that string.
-NOTE: The format of string representations can be seen by checking ToString in CPP API documentation([cpp-api](/memgraph/reference-guide/query-modules/api/cpp-api)) for desired type or Value.
+NOTE: The format of string representations can be seen by checking ToString in [CPP API](/memgraph/reference-guide/query-modules/api/cpp-api) documentation for desired type or Value.

 #### Input:

 - `values: List[Any]` ➡ input list containing elements which can be any of Memgraph's data types.

 #### Output: